LOCAL ORGANIZERS: Auttakit

 substantial pedagogical component.
 We strongly encourage blackboard

-held at the same venue two weeks earlier.
+held at the same venue later in January.

 PRE- AND POST-WORKSHOP RESIDENCE PROGRAM: